 - The quickest option of flights to Niagara Falls is with FlyGTA.
 You can book a flight ticket that takes 12 minutes, cost $99 CAD and takes you to Niagara District Airport (YCM), which is the closest airport.
 Feel free to see which is the most convenient flight for you here.

 - The Lester B Pearson International Airport (YYZ) in Toronto is 130 km from the Falls.
-From the Toronto airport to Niagara Falls, you can take the local train, airport shuttles or buses to get to Toronto and from here pick among the local services to get to Niagara Falls.
+From the Toronto airport to Niagara Falls, you can take the local train, airport shuttles or buses to get to Toronto and then to Niagara.

 - Driving from Buffalo, NY: It will take you a fast 30-minute drive to get to Horseshoe Falls from Buffalo.
-The fastest route is taking the I-190 N. If you then want to go over to the Canadian side, you will need to cross the Rainbow Bridge which can be about 20 minutes, give or take.
+If you then want to go over to the Canadian part, you will need to cross the Rainbow Bridge which can be about 20 minutes, give or take.

 - Driving from Toronto, Canada: From Toronto it’s a 130 km drive that takes about 1.5 hours.
-It is recommended to take Highway QEW (Queen Elizabeth Way) to reach Niagara Falls City.
 I have done this route myself and you can read more about it here.

 PRO TIP: By the way, parking options around the waterfalls are quite overpriced, but I will tell you about a secret spot where the price is the lowest in the Bonus section so use the tip! 🙂